 Short description

 When you set an ECS instance to DRAINING, Amazon ECS prevents new tasks from being scheduled for placement on the container instance.
-Amazon ECS also stops tasks on the container instance that are in the RUNNING state.
+Amazon ECS stops service tasks in the PENDING state immediately.
+Amazon ECS transitions service tasks in the RUNNING state to the STOPPED state.
+Standalone tasks in the PENDING or RUNNING state are unaffected.
+To stop standalone tasks, wait for them to stop on their own or stop them manually.

 Issues with configuration parameters or tasks can keep tasks in the RUNNING state or delay their transition to the STOPPED state.